mjbella/STM32F4_WS2811/README.md

 ----
 This project uses the SPI peripheral in a STM32F4 to communicate with WS2811 RGB LEDs.
 The PLL on the STM32F4 is tuned to 408MHz, and a total divisor of 32 is applied before going to SPI1.
 This makes it so that 16bits from the SPI output matchup reasonably well with the expected bit period of 2.5us.

-The update_string function outputs data to the WS2811 string by transmitting different numbers of sequential ones in order to generate the duty cycles that the WS2811 expected for a 'one' vs 'zero' bit.
+The update_string function outputs data to the WS2811 string by transmitting different numbers of sequential ones in order to generate the duty cycles that the WS2811 expects for a 'one' vs 'zero' bit.

 Setup
 -----